trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 of carrying the load *together*.

 Once you've written that list, look at it.
-BE the person you're looking for (except for things which are clearly balancing traits, like someone who's good at math because you're not).
+BE the person you're looking for (except with things which are clearly balancing traits, like someone who's good at math because you're not).
 Put effort into becoming what will bless your spouse.
 The fruit of the Spirit is the best thing to practice: love, joy, peace, patience,